Uncle B

-Uncle B is the debut studio album released by British hip hop group N-Dubz.
+Uncle B is the debut studio album released by the British hip hop group N-Dubz.
 The album is dedicated to former N-Dubz manager and father of Dappy, Byron Contostavlos, who died shortly before the band were signed to their second record label All Around the World.
 It entered the official UK Albums Chart at number 11.
 On 6 January 2009 it was announced on the official All Around the World website that the album had gone platinum.
 Seven singles have been released from the album, with the first three being released by LRC, and the last four being released by All Around the World.
 The album was not released until in 2008, despite recording starting in 2006.
 This was due to the group changing record label from LRC to All Around the World.

 Singles

 "You Better Not Waste My Time" was released as the album's debut single, on LRC Records.
 The song was released as a digital download, peaking at #141 on the UK Singles Chart.
 The single was released physically by Polydor, in a joint deal with All Around The World, in September 2007, peaking at #26.

 "I Swear" was released as the album's second single, on LRC Records.
 The song was released both physically and digitally, peaking at #91 on the UK Singles Chart.
 The single was also released in the United States, becoming their only single ever to do so.

 "Feva Las Vegas" was released as the album's third single, on LRC Records.
 The song was released both physically and digitally, peaking at #57 on the UK Singles Chart.

 "Ouch" was released as the album's fourth single, on All Around The World Records.
 The song peaked at #22 on the UK Singles Chart, despite being widely available for over two months before its official release.

 "Papa Can You Hear Me?" was released as the album's fifth single, on All Around The World Records.
 The song peaked at #19 on the UK Singles Chart, becoming the group's first top 20 hit.

 "Strong Again" was released as the album's sixth single, on All Around The World Records.
 The song peaked at #24 on the UK Singles Chart, despite being one of their highest played hits, and their first to reach the A-List Radio 1 Playlist.

 "Wouldn't You" was released as the album's seventh and final single, on All Around The World Records.
 The song peaked at #64 on the UK Singles Chart, despite being a fan-favourite and reaching the B-List Radio 1 Playlist.